 Emotional Freedom Technique falls under the umbrella of Energy Psychology.
 When we experience a psychological problem, such as trauma, according to Fred Gallo, we also have an energy imbalance or disruption in our body’s energy system.
 This may show up in various systems in your body, including the nervous system, glandular system, meridian system, and the chakra system.
-Further, techniques (such as EFT) that shift these energies return your body’s energy system to balance influencing your health, emotions and state of mind, eliminating the problem.
+Techniques (such as EFT) that shift these energies return your body’s energy system to balance influencing your health, emotions and state of mind, eliminating the problem.

 Energy is the blueprint, the infrastructure, the invisible foundation, for the health of your body, writes David Feinstein.
 Your body is composed of energy pathways (meridians) and energy centres (chakras) that are in a dynamic interplay with your cells, organs, moods and thoughts.
 Emotional Freedom Techniques (also called EFT or “Tapping”), works with the meridian system.
 The energy of the meridian system is called Chi or Prana.